bestin-it/mmat/README.md

 ### Functional Test Plan

 Functional tests in MMAT are defined in structured test plans, typically in YAML or JSON format.
 These plans outline the sequence of steps to perform a specific test case.
-They can be generated automatically from functional descriptions using the `mmat build` command or written manually.
+They can be generated automatically from functional descriptions using the `mmat generate` command or written manually.

 Example: `tests/functional/login_test_plan.yaml` (Generated from the functional description above)